 Supported training opportunities and practical placements within a truly unique setting

 The Farm is set within a safe and beautiful green space in St Werburghs surrounded by allotments and the Narroways Nature Reserve.
 This is a perfect place for our sessions.
-With a small-holding and the community garden, we offer unique training placements and therapeutic activities in gardening and animal care for adults with learning difficulties or disabilities.
+With a small-holding and the community garden, we offer unique training placements and therapeutic activities in gardening and animal care for neurodiverse adults requiring support.

 A programme of meaningful nature-based activities is delivered by expert staff and we aim to create a sense of achievement, personal responsibility, and self-confidence.
 By taking place within a social setting, these activities also promote feelings of inclusion and belonging.

 Nestled amongst the trees at the bottom of the Farm, the Log Cabin, our team's base, provides a safe, accessible and well equipped environment in which trainees are supported to a high staff to trainee ratio (3 to 1).

 This is a place where people can learn new skills, make new friends, grow in confidence and independence, and above all have fun.
 We have small groups of no more than 6 and sessions are either for a day or half day.